 Assert yourself when necessary.
-Your needs, desires, and interests should be respected and your right to say no or refuse affection from anyone is inviolable.
+Your needs, desires, and interests should be respected and your right to say NO or refuse affection from anyone is inviolable.

-Trust your instincts and act upon them.
-If you feel uncomfortable with any situation, try to figure out a way to remove yourself from the situation or to attract help.
+Trust your instincts and act on them.
+If you feel uncomfortable with any situation, try to figure out a way to remove yourself from the situation or attract help.

-RED FLAG, GREEN ARROW - Watch for and consider tell tale traits in your date to determine if you should continue with the date or make your excuses and bail.
-RED FLAG traits would be possessiveness, jealousy, aggression, untypical physical contact etc. If the flag rises, consider making your excuses and bail to date another day.
-If it's GREEN ARROW all the way, then best of luck.
+RED FLAG, GREEN ARROW - watch for and consider tell-tale traits in your date to determine if you should continue with the date, or make an excuse to bail.
+RED FLAG traits would be possessiveness, jealousy, aggression, untypical physical contact etc. If instead your date makes you feel comfortable, respected, and at east, then it's GREEN ARROW all the way.